General Policy Information

 1. The employee can ask other coworkers if they have similar concerns.

-2. Submit a proposal, in memo form, to either the Guild or the Deputy Chief of Administration.
+2. Submit a proposal, in memo form, to either the Guild or the Chief of Staff.
 Include a copy of the EIC Charter that has been filled out.

 3. The JMLC will then determine if the charter is approved.